What Is Data Migration? Types, Strategy, and Best Practices

 Retail

 A national retailer migrated product, sales, and inventory data from a patchwork of legacy systems into a centralized cloud platform.
-The result: real-time visibility across store locations and more consistent inventory management, especially during peak seasons.
+The result: visibility across store locations in near-real-time and more consistent inventory management, especially during peak seasons.

 Healthcare

-A hospital network moved from on-premises EHRs (electronic health records) to a secure, cloud-based system.
-During migration, strict governance protocols were followed to maintain HIPAA compliance.
+A hospital network moved from on-premises electronic health records (EHRs) to a secure, cloud-based system.
+During migration, the team followed strict governance protocols to maintain Health Insurance Portability and Accountability Act (HIPAA) compliance.
 Clinicians now access patient data in less time and without waiting on IT.

 Finance